Joshua-li-yi/Joshua-li-yi/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently studying in Nankai University
-- 🌱 I’m currently learning DL and ML
+- 🌱 I’m currently learning quant, DL and ML
 - 👯 I’m looking to collaborate on data science
 - 📫 How to reach me: liyinankai1@163.com